Thiazide and Thiazide-Like Diuretics

 Pharmacokinetics

 Thiazide and thiazide-like diuretics act quickly within 1-2 hours of administration, and the effect lasts for 12-24 hours, meaning once daily dosing is often suitable.
+Thiazides are excreted in the urine, mainly by tubular secretion via the organic anion transporter (OAT).
 The following table describes the absorption, distribution, metabolism and excretion for commonly used thiazide and related diuretics:

 Drug (PO) Absorption / Tmax Distribution Metabolism Excretion Half-life